connbstro/API-Code_Quiz/README.md

 - Display next question when a choice button is clicked
 - Notify user if they're choice selection is incorrect
 - Give the user the ability to enter their initials and save their highscore
+- Made the timer stop when the quiz is finished
+- Took time off for each question that was incorreclty answered